Government Uses Military in Mass Forced Evictions

 Over the last few days the authorities have abandoned thousands of evictees of Mayombe in this area, thereby creating conditions for a possible humanitarian disaster.

 Rafael Morais, head of the NGO SOS Habitat, who went to the scene, spoke to the Cacuaco municipality administrator, Rosa Janota Dias dos Santos, about the mass forced evictions.
 “She [the administrator] responded arrogantly, stating that ‘if SOS Habitat brought houses to be distributed, then we [the government] are available to help with their distribution’.
-If I just came to ask questions, then I should let the government organise the population”, he said.
+If I just came to ask questions, then I should let the government organize the population”, he said.